Why Dating the CEO Isn't a Good Idea (Almost Always)

 Does Love Conquer All?

-Well, we’ve given you five compelling reasons to refrain from engaging in a hierarchical workplace relationship.
+Well, we’ve given you six compelling reasons to refrain from engaging in a hierarchical workplace relationship.
 They come with risks and often aren’t worth the possible damage to the company or the individual costs to the employees who enter them.